ponylang/rfcs/text/0000-method-must-refer-to-trait-or-interface.md

 # Summary

-A public method on an actor or class must implement a declared trait or help complete an interface.
+Public methods on an actor or class must implement a declared trait or help complete an interface.

 # Motivation

 Since Pony is a statically-typed language, it makes sense to understands its OOP approach as contract-based.
 This allows the compiler to help the programmer write correct programs.

 In Pony, contracts are defined through traits and interfaces.
-The compiler validates objects against these, but it doesn't check if objects implements more than what's in the contract.
+The compiler validates objects against these, but it doesn't check if objects implement more than what's in the contract (this applies for both traits and interfaces.)

-This means that the contract can be changed with the implementation left out of sync.

 Java optionally provides the ``@Override`` annotation to require that a method overrides a method defined in a superclass and the same annotation can be used (rather confusingly) to require that a method implements a method in a declared trait (but again, the annotation is optional.)